 Inspiring talk about how limits to our creativity can actually be the opposite.

 Although this video is two years old, the premise is still true.
 Digital Painting techniques and technology is here to stay and innovating quickly.

-With recent advances in styluses such as Pressure Sensitivity and Palm Rejection, digital paintings are becoming closer or blurring the distinction to traditional works of art.
+With recent advances in styluses such as Pressure Sensitivity and Palm Rejection, digital paintings are becoming equally treasured and valuable works of art and blurring the distinction between traditional works of art.

 Click the image to view the TedTalk video.

 Produced on the iPad with program Procreate and the Jaja Pressure Sensitive stylus.